aws/aws-xray-sdk-go/README.md

 The [developer guide](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-go.html) provides in-depth guidance on using the AWS X-Ray service and the AWS X-Ray SDK for Go.

+See [aws-xray-sdk-go-sample](https://github.com/aws-samples/aws-xray-sdk-go-sample) for a sample application that provides example of tracing SQL queries, incoming and outgoing request.
+Follow [README instructions](https://github.com/aws-samples/aws-xray-sdk-go-sample/blob/master/README.md) in that repository to get started with sample application.

 ## Quick Start

 **Configuration**